su-squares/ethereum-contract/README.md

 Su Squares are collectable property which you can personalize and show off!
 Your ownership of this property can't be taken away from you.

-Su Squares is the first public implementation of the new EIP-ready [ERC-721](https://github.com/ethereum/eips/issues/721) standard for non-fungible tokens (deeds).
-This bounty greatly contributes to the ERC-721 standardization process.
+Su Squares is the first public implementation of the new final [ERC-721](https://github.com/ethereum/eips/issues/721) standard for non-fungible tokens (deeds).

 You can personalize your Su Square by adding an image, text and a hyperlink to your website